Shoulder Labrum Tear

 - A physical therapy prescription

 Severe labrum tears or tears that do not respond to nonsurgical treatment may require surgery.
-OIOCJ specialists are trained and board-certified.
+OICJ specialists are trained and board-certified.
 They perform minimally invasive arthroscopic shoulder surgery.
 During a labrum repair, suture anchors are used to